Yummy Mexican Recipes for Your Next Get Together

 It is significant as a social dish at nearly every special occasion in Mexico.
 Menudo has the tradition of being a cure for hangovers.
 It is packed with healthy protein and spices that help clear even the foggiest head.

 Tripe, the meat often used in Menudo, comes from the stomach lining of a cow or ox.
-It is considered offal meat, or type of meat that comes from animal organs.
+It is considered offal meat, or a type of meat that comes from animal organs.
 Despite its unique origins, the tripe has a very light and delicious flavor.
 It is also very healthy as a meat low in fat and rich in protein and essential vitamins and minerals.

 Tripe can be a little tricky to prepare, but following this Menudo recipe will help you make a soup perfect for any Sunday afternoon.